Introducing Supportive - Profiles in your Gmail Learn more

 Pulling LinkedIn data by profile with Proxycurl

-Our API offers several endpoints, but the main endpoint you’ll use to pull data from LinkedIn is our Person Profile Endpoint.
+Our old API offered several endpoints, but the main endpoint you’d use to pull data from LinkedIn was the Person Profile Endpoint.

 Here’s an example: